-Following the assessment, the therapist will be able to share their feedback and recommendations for therapy.
-In some circumstances, other forms of help may be appropriate alongside or instead of child/young person therapy, for example psycho-education for parents, individual or couples therapy for parents, or a consultation with another specialist.
+Following the assessment, the therapist will make a decision as to whether counselling/psychotherapy is the right course of action for each particular client.
+In some circumstances, other forms of help may be appropriate alongside or instead of young person’s therapy, for example psycho-education for parents, individual or couples therapy for parents, or a consultation with another specialist.

 Games and resources that will be available and used during therapy, include: